Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JGdEGbzDFlY.md

 >
 > [Laughter]
 >
-> the wiki's got some mad on it it's got some bad uh my favorite page on the wiki is the uh the the bean the space whale thing
+> the wiki's got some mad on it it's got some bad, my favorite page on the wiki is the, the the bean the space whale thing
 >
 > [Music]
 >